 - 3. Maximum distance for any one bus circuit (length of wire) is 2,500 feet regardless of the wire gauge.
 This distance can be in the form of one long wire run or multiple branches with all wiring totaling no more than 2,500 feet.
 As wire distance from the panel increases, DC voltage on the wire decreases.
-Maximum number of LX-Bus devices on the first 2,500 foot circuit is 40 devices. - 4.
+Maximum number of LX-Bus devices per 2,500 feet circuit is 40. - 4.
 Maximum voltage drop between the panel (or auxiliary power supply) and any device is 2.0 Vdc.
-If the voltage at any device is less than the required level, add an auxiliary power supply at the end of the circuit.
+If the voltage at any device is less than the required level, add an auxiliary power supply to the circuit.
 When voltage is too low, the devices cannot operate properly.